Portals

 While it's not the most useful example of using a portal, let's see how we can use a portal to teleport part of a UI to another part of the same component:

-While most of React's APIs can be imported directly from react
+While most of React's APIs can be imported directly from react, the ability to create portals actually comes from the react-dom package.

 import { useMemo, useState } from "react";import { createPortal } from "react-dom";function App() { const [portalRef, setPortalRef] = useState(null); const portal = useMemo(() => { if (!portalRef) return null; return createPortal(<div>Hello world!</div>, portalRef); }, [portalRef]); return ( <> <div ref={(el) => setPortalRef(el)} style={{ height: "100px", width: "100px", border: "2px solid black" }} > <div /> </div> {portal} </> );}